 Where is Steve Nicol now?

-During his time at the Revolution Nicol guided his side to six successive MLS Eastern Conference Championship matches from 2002 through 2007, winning four of them to advance to the MLS Cup four times in 2002, 2005, 2006 and 2007.
+Intially joining the club on an interim basis, he was appointed as permanent head coach after 21 games and guided his side to six successive MLS Eastern Conference Championship matches from 2002 through 2007, winning four of them to advance to the MLS Cup four times in 2002, 2005, 2006 and 2007.

-Nicol also led the team to its first ever cup championship, the 2007 Lamar Hunt U.S. Open Cup, as well as the SuperLiga 2008 crown.
+Nicol also led the team to its first ever cup championship, the 2007 Lamar Hunt U.S. Open Cup, as well as the SuperLiga 2008 crown but left the Revolution by mutual consent in 2012 after 10 successful years at the club.

-Steve Nicol is now a regular face on ESPN’s football coverage in the United States as well as a regular contributor with talkSPORT in the UK.
+He is now a regular face on ESPN’s football coverage in the United States as well as a regular contributor with talkSPORT in the UK and released his autobiography in 2016 5 League Titles and a Packet of Crispswhich includes numerous anecdotes from his time spent within the succesful Liverpool side of the 1980’s.

 Back to Liverpool